oscarrenalias/nodens/README.md

 Default port for the DNS server is 15353 and for the REST API is 8053.
 See below in the configuration section for more information on how to change the ports.

-Use cases for nodedns
+Use cases for nodens
 =====================
 NodeNS grew from the need to scratch an itch: a simple, lightweight and easy to use DNS server to support Docker environments so that Docker containers could register themselves in a DNS server as they are started, and other containers could access them using a known hostname rather than changing IP addresses.

 Please note that this use case is not strictly related to Docker and can also be used in any other type of virtual machine environment.

-What nodedns is not
+What nodens is not
 ===================
 NodeNS is not (and will never try to be) a production-grade DNS server.